RMCodesGH/REM-Codes/README.md

 I am a 14-year-old programmer.
 I specialize in C#.
 I am the lead programmer with 3805 Atomic Robotics.

+I've been programming since 2017 (this account is my second one, the other one is now private)

 ##### <h3>Statistics: </h3>
 ![profile visit](https://komarev.com/ghpvc/?username=REM-Codes) [![Repos Badge](https://badges.pufler.dev/repos/REM-Codes)](https://badges.pufler.dev)